What is Price to Book Value (P/B) Ratio?

 In the case of Citigroup, we could have also used an alternated formula, as provided above.

-In this section, we see how the P/B Ratio of Software companies is calculated, whether it makes sense for us to apply the P/B Ratio for valuing Software companies.
+In this section, we see how the P/B Ratio of Software companies is calculated and whether it makes sense for us to apply the P/B ratio for valuing Software companies.
 The case study under consideration here is Microsoft.

-As the first step, please download Microsoft 10K Report for Balance Sheet Details.
+Please download Microsoft 10K Report for Balance Sheet Details as to the first step.

 Key Observation of Microsoft Balance Sheet (in the context of Book Value)